ramhnaik/HeroVired_ServerAssignment/SolutionToTask1.md

    127.0.0.1 awesomeweb
    ~~~

-## Step 9: Access the Website: Open a browser and navigate to http://awesomeweb.
+## Step 9: Access the Website

-# Output:
+Open a browser and navigate to http://awesomeweb

 # Contact:
 For any questions, contact Ramananda Naik at ramhnaik@gmail.com